Bank of St. Helena

-The Bank of St Helena is a government-owned bank based in the British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha.
-It operates branches on St Helena and Ascension Island.
-The Government of St. Helena owns 100% of the bank and operates it as a parastatal.
-The governor appoints the board of directors.
+The Bank of St. Helena is a government-owned bank based in the British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha.
+It operates branches on St. Helena and Ascension Island.
+The Government of St. Helena owns 100% of the bank which is operated as a parastatal.
+The governor then appoints the board of directors.
 The bank holds deposits of around SHP 73.2 million.
 On the asset side, lending accounts for SHP 16.5 million, and SHP 56.5 million is invested.

 Services

 The bank offers both current and savings accounts to personal customers, as well as business banking from its two offices, one in Jamestown, Saint Helena, and the other in Georgetown, Ascension Island.

 The bank also offers services to tourists and others visiting Saint Helena and Ascension Island.
 These include currency exchange, encashment of traveller's cheques and providing cash advances on selected credit/debit cards.

 The bank maintains a relationship with Lloyds Bank, allowing its customers to use their banking network for United Kingdom and international money transmission.

 Current details of the bank's services are available on its website.